intel/openvino-ai-plugins-gimp/testscases/StableDiffusion/README.md

   ![](../../Docs/figs/standalone2.png)

     3b.
 Already installed but needs recompiling  <br/>
   If you have already downloaded the models, it will show as Installed.
-If you need to recompile just choose it again and it will trigger recompilation of model. <br/>
+If you need to recompile just choose it again <br/>

   ![](../../Docs/figs/standalone1.png)